The intrinsic value of Amazon when Jeff Bezos worked in his garage swell up to today’s value.

 To obtain, or to calculate the intrinsic value of the company – or stock, we need to focus on the quality things.
 To be more precise, we need to pay more attention to its competitive advantages.
 The first question we need to ask before we invest our money is – do this company could maintain its earning (or even grow) in the upcoming years?
 Is there any threat from other parties, whether it is regulation, the industrial revolution, or competitor existence?
 What is the company’s competitive advantage?
 Could it last?
 How long?

-The quality things dictate the quantity. the quality things are more robust, accurate, and less volatile than the quantity.
+The quality things dictate the quantity.
+Quality things are more robust, accurate, and less volatile than the quantity.

 Let get more serious.